-Green Infrastructure is a term which describes ways to capture and treat rainwater where it falls and keep it from being wasted or polluted as storm water.
+Green Infrastructure is a term that describes ways to capture and treat rainwater where it falls and keeps it from being wasted or polluted as stormwater.
 Examples include green roofs, rain barrels, soil amendments, rain gardens & porous pavement.
 Benefits include:

 Education: makes water processes visible; educates & increases appreciation of water.

 Quality of Life: greens our city; increases attractiveness and property values; connects us to the living landscape.

 On all scales, from neighborhoods to skyscrapers, Milwaukee aggressively advances and enables the installation and maintenance of green infrastructure.

 Institutionalize a city strategy that incentivizes and promotes green infrastructure as the new norm.

 For more information on our Green Infrastructure initiative, please contact our Co-Executive Director, Brenda Coley, at bcoley(at)milwaukeewatercommons.org or (414)763-6199.